 In 2014, Heritage New Zealand re-commissioned the survey with the aim of understanding to what degree New Zealanders’ perceptions about the importance of New Zealand’s built heritage had changed since the benchmark survey.

 Both surveys were completed as CATI-based telephone surveys.
 For the 2010 baseline survey, a nationally representative sample of n=1,000 New Zealanders, 15 years of age or more, was surveyed and Māori were over-sampled so that their results could be examined with confidence.
-The 2014 follow-up survey was completed with n=500 New Zealanders.
+The 2014, 2015 and 2016 follow-up surveys were completed with n=500 New Zealanders.

 Maritime New Zealand

 Public Opinion Survey of New Zealanders’ Attitudes and Behaviour with Regard to the Use of Safety Devices when involved with Recreational Boating

 In 2013 Maritime New Zealand commissioned Research New Zealand to undertake a CATI-based telephone survey to measure current rates of participation in recreational boating with a particular focus on the use of safety equipment.